 Accessibility for people with disabilities is an important consideration for most of our clients’ communication projects.
 Nearly one in five people in the U.S. have a disability, according to the U.S. Census.
 The World Bank reported that fifteen percent of the global population experience some form of disability.

-BrightLeaf Group provides a full range of accessibility services, such as accessibility advisory, training, audits, development including captioning and multimedia transcription, assistive technology scripting services, remediation, and testing.
+BrightLeaf Group provides a full range of accessibility services, such as accessibility advisory, audits, and development including captioning, multimedia transcription, assistive technology scripting, remediation, and testing.

 We work with government, education, business and nonprofit organizations to implement effective accessibility strategies for websites, applications, documents, online learning, and other communication methods that reach millions of users.